 Here was the supreme unity of architecture, the decorative arts, the garden, & the natural site.
 Just as it had for centuries, the 18th century American garden was meant to define & expand the image of its owner.

-The Reverend William Bentley, describing the garden of Boston merchant Joseph Barrell, wrote that he was taken to Barrell's garden where he, “Was politely received by Mr. Barrell who shewed me in large & elegant arrangements for amusement & philosophical experiment.”
+The Reverend William Bentley (1759-1819), describing the garden of Boston merchant Joseph Barrell, wrote that he was taken to Barrell's garden where he, “Was politely received by Mr. Barrell who shewed me in large & elegant arrangements for amusement & philosophical experiment.”
 Joseph Barrell’s garden was his stage.
 Here he excitedly explained each garden plant & unique features to his exhausted guests until well after dark.
 Barrell's garden was his stage.
+William Bentley was an American Unitarian minister, scholar, columnist, and diarist.
+He possessed the second best library in the United States (after Thomas Jefferson), and was an indefatigable reader and collector of information at the local national and international level.

 Where once the breastwork